revaturelabs/interviewquestions/Java/Java 8/method reference.md

 <details><summary> Show Answer</summary>

-   Data Strcutures and Alogrithms<br>
+   Data Structures and Alogrithms<br>
    Java Programming<br>
    Python Programming
    -  This is an example of Reference to an instance method of an arbitrary object of a particular type.
-   -  First it will sort the list and applys compareToIgnoreCase to returns the result.
+   -  First, it will sort the list and apply compareToIgnoreCase to return the result.

 </details>

-10: What should be the code in line 9  to get the result "Hello, this is static method." using reference to the static methods?
+10: What should be the code in line 9  to get the result "Hello, this is a static method." using a reference to the static methods?

 ``` java
 interface Sample{